A warming Lebanese lemon lentil soup (adas bi hamod) made with lentils and silverbeet in a lemony broth. This is a vegan and gluten-free soup.

 Adas bi hamod is pronounced as ah·dass bee·ha·mod in English.

-It is naturally a vegan soup and is super popular during Lent.
+It is naturally a vegan soup and is super popular during Lent or Ramadan.
 It contains brown (green) lentils, potatoes, silverbeet (swiss chard), onions, and ample coriander (cilantro) all chopped up and cooked in a lemony broth.

 😋Why you’ll love this recipe